-Note: For the complete Leave of Absence policy, see the current DDBS Operations Handbook or this Manual, chapter 3.
+Note: For the complete Leave of Absence policy, see the current DDBS Operations Handbook.

 Determination of Withdrawal Date

 Because DDBS is required to take attendance, a student's withdrawal date is always the last date of academic attendance as determined by DDBS from its attendance records.
 This date is used for all students who cease attendance, including those who do not return from an approved LOA, those who take an unapproved LOA, and those who officially or unofficially withdraw.